-This page of my website focuses on those activities I have undertaken as a volunteer, lending my time and expertise free of charge!
+This page focuses on activities I have undertaken as a volunteer, lending my time and expertise free of charge.

 IREC: Interstate Renewable Energy Council

 I have served on the Board of Directors of the national nonprofit organization, IREC: Interstate Renewable Energy Council since October, 2011.
-“The Interstate Renewable Energy Council (IREC), an independent not-for-profit organization since 1982, makes clean, efficient, sustainable energy possible for more Americans through forward-thinking regulatory reform, quality workforce development and consumer education.
-IREC is a trusted national thought leader, stakeholder coordinator and expert resource for information and objective analysis grounded in best practices and standards.”
+“The Interstate Renewable Energy Council (IREC), an independent not-for-profit organization since 1982, makes clean, efficient, sustainable energy possible for more Americans through forward-thinking regulatory reform, quality workforce development and consumer education.”
 My work with IREC focuses on identifying new partnerships and private-sector financial support.
-Follow the link to read my LinkedIn blog post, “As Solar Soars – So, Too Must Training!”

-- I spoke during the April, 2010 Nonprofit Technology Conference at CNN Center in Atlanta, Georgia.
+I spoke during the April, 2010 Nonprofit Technology Conference at CNN Center in Atlanta, Georgia.
 My PowerPoint presentation may be found on SlideShare.
 I was pleased it remained in the “top 10” most viewed slide decks on SlideShare for more than a year after the conference.
 Margaret Battistelli wrote for Fundraising Success, “NTC: Roundup: Major Gift Fundraising and Social Media” regarding my presentation (thank you).

-- I was also pleased to speak during the March, 2015 Nonprofit Technology Conference at the Austin Convention Center during WordPress Day.
+I was also pleased to speak during the March, 2015 Nonprofit Technology Conference at the Austin Convention Center during WordPress Day.
 My slide deck is also posted on SlideShare.
 I was delighted to have one of my “students” set up her blog the very night after my talk!
 For the conference, I also served on the local host committee, and spearheaded the organization of a VIP dinner at Second Bar + Kitchen for speakers and leaders in the nonprofit tech space.

-I am contacted year-round by aspiring grant writers and fundraisers seeking advice, and I share information online and in person during “coffee shop” meetings.
+I am also contacted year-round by aspiring grant writers and fundraisers seeking advice.
+I volunteer to share information online, on the phone and in person.

 As I have become more active on a variety of social media platforms, I have helped “report” nonprofit activities as a social media reporter, thereby giving them wider visibility.
 I have an international following, and I enjoy sharing information that may be helpful to others.

-I am an honorary lifetime member of the North American Butterfly Association in recognition of my volunteer service for the past decade.
-I helped secure the endorsement of former First Lady of Texas Anita Perry for the National Butterfly Park in Mission, Texas, and has helped identify prospective donors to the Park, several of whom have happily become significant contributors.
-My current work for the organization includes developing the Butterfly Print Project, a multi-year collaborative fine art printmaking program involving ten leading Texas artists of diverse backgrounds and artistic styles.
-Ultimately, the sale of prints produced through the project at Flatbed Press in Austin will help fund the daily operational needs of the National Butterfly Center in Mission.
+I am an honorary lifetime member of the North American Butterfly Association in recognition of my volunteer service over many years.
+I helped secure the endorsement of former First Lady of Texas Anita Perry for the National Butterfly Park in Mission, Texas, and has helped identify prospective donors, some of whom have become significant contributors.
+My current work involves seeking partners for the Butterfly Print Project, a multi-year collaborative fine art printmaking program involving artists of diverse backgrounds and artistic styles.
+Ultimately, the sale of prints produced will help fund the daily operational needs of the National Butterfly Center in Mission.
 A documentary film and touring exhibition are part of the project.
 In addition, I support the National Butterfly Center online as an advocate, particularly as it faces invasion by the proposed border wall.

 As a prior volunteer, I helped the Corpus Christi Chapter of the DAR organize and present the 2011 Silver Tea, which honored Mrs. Maureen Miller (benefiting the Art Museum of South Texas and the Corpus Christi Symphony Orchestra).
 During the event, special proclamations were made commending Mrs. Miller for her outstanding philanthropic endeavors by Texas Governor Rick Perry, Representative Todd Hunter and the Texas Legislature, and Mayor Joe Adame (who declared February 18, 2011, “Maureen Miller Day”).